NIKHCODE/climate-signal-lab/_posts/2026-08-19-article7-deforestation-cnn.md

 categories: [Biodiversity, Deep Learning]
 tags: [cnn, satellite-imagery, deforestation, eurosat, pytorch, computer-vision]
 math: true
-description: "A Convolutional Neural Network trained on 5,000 EuroSAT satellite image patches learns to identify forest from space with 91.2% recall, revealing what machines see in pixels that human eyes miss at scale."
+description: "A Convolutional Neural Network trained on 5,000 EuroSAT satellite image patches learns to identify forest from space with 91.2% recall, revealing what machines see in pixels that human eyes miss."
 ---

-Every ten seconds, a patch of forest somewhere on Earth the size of a football field disappears.
-Not metaphorically.
-Literally.
+Every ten seconds, a patch of forest somewhere on Earth the size of a football field disappears, which is alarming as much as it sounds dangerous.
 A chainsaw, a bulldozer, a controlled burn, and what was standing for decades is gone before you finish reading this paragraph.
 The global figure is roughly 10 million hectares per year, an area larger than South Korea, vanishing annually.
 That number comes from somewhere.
 It comes from satellites, and from machines that have learned to look at the same patch of land twice and notice what changed.

-This article builds one of those machines from scratch.
+This article builds one of those machines from scratch using the Eurosat data and basic ML algorithms.

 I wanted to understand not just that deforestation is happening, but how the detection systems that track it actually work at the pixel level.
 The headline numbers we read in climate reports, the 10 million hectares, the percentage of Amazon lost, the rate of forest cover change, all of them trace back to a fundamental computer vision task: teach a model to look at a square of satellite imagery and say, with confidence, whether that square contains forest or not.
 Get that right, and you can run it over thousands of satellite passes, detect changes automatically, and build an early warning system that operates faster than any human monitoring team could.
+This was my motivation to build this and here's the details.

-I am a first year computer science student at PES University in Bengaluru.
-I grew up in Andhra Pradesh watching seasonal forests thin over summers that kept getting hotter.
-The gap between the satellite numbers and the lived experience of that change is something I find myself thinking about a lot.
-This project is an attempt to close that gap, not emotionally but technically, by understanding the machinery behind the measurement.
+This project is an attempt to close that gap between reading climate reports and warnings on television and social media to researching myself, not emotionally but technically, by understanding the machinery behind the measurement.

 What follows is a Convolutional Neural Network trained on 5,000 real satellite image patches from the EuroSAT dataset, evaluated on 1,000 more it had never seen, with a detailed look at what it learned, where it failed, and what those failures tell us about the limits of automated forest monitoring.

-THE DATA: WHAT A FOREST LOOKS LIKE FROM SPACE
+# THE DATA: WHAT A FOREST LOOKS LIKE FROM SPACE

 The EuroSAT dataset was published in 2019 by researchers at the German Research Center for Artificial Intelligence.
 It contains 27,000 satellite image patches sourced from the Copernicus Sentinel-2 satellite, each patch covering a 64 by 64 pixel area at 10 metre resolution.
 That means each pixel represents a 10 metre by 10 metre square on the ground.
 Each 64 by 64 patch covers roughly 0.4 square kilometres of Earth's surface.

 The dataset covers 10 land use and land cover classes across Europe:

 Annual Crop, Forest, Herbaceous Vegetation, Highway, Industrial, Pasture, Permanent Crop, Residential, River, and SeaLake.
+These classes pretty much cover all the areas where in general deforestation happens.

 Each class has between 2,000 and 3,000 labelled image patches.
 The labels were assigned by human experts cross-referencing the satellite imagery with ground truth land cover maps.
-This makes EuroSAT one of the most reliable publicly available satellite classification datasets in existence.
+This makes EuroSAT one of the most reliable publicly available satellite classification datasets in existence and hence I used it.

 For this article we used all 10 classes but framed the core question around Forest: can the model learn the visual signature of tree canopy from space, and how well does it distinguish forest from the classes that look most similar, particularly Herbaceous Vegetation and Pasture?

 We trained on 5,000 patches and tested on 1,000 patches the model never saw during training.
 Each image was resized to 64 by 64 pixels, converted to a tensor, and normalised using ImageNet statistics, which centres the pixel values around zero and scales them to unit variance.
 This normalisation step is standard practice because it makes gradient descent during training numerically stable.

-THE TECHNICAL APPROACH
+# THE TECHNICAL APPROACH

 Convolutional Neural Networks: Teaching a Machine to See